1. Spirits (Ayler) (6:35)

 Mothers and Children was a double LP set of Ghosts and Spirits on Carrere (France) 65601, Black Lion (Europe) 65601.

 In August, 2019 Hat Hut Records (Switzerland) released a CD of Spirits and Ghosts as Albert Ayler Quartets 1964 Spirits To Ghosts Revisited ezz-thetics 1101.
 The track listing for Spirits differed on this release: 1.
 Spirits (6:33) 2.
 Prophecy (6:11) (previously Saints) 3.
 Holy, Holy (11:09) 4.
 Witches And Devils (12:05).
+(See Sean Wilkie’s piece on the retitling of ‘Saints’ on the Spirits Covers page.)
 March 2020 saw the release of a 4 CD boxset: Albert Ayler: The Early Albums Collection on the Enlightenment label, EN4CD9178, which included a copy of Spirits.